 Additional information and resources

-If you have taken courses at another college or university within the state of Connecticut, please use the Transfer Articulation Request tool to search for course equivalencies from most CT colleges and universities.
-Otherwise, the Office of Undergraduate Admissions will evaluate and transfer your credits once accepted to the university.
+Taking courses elsewhere during intersessions - What is the Process /CT Community College Course Equivalency Guide / If you have taken courses or plan to take courses at another college or university within the state of Connecticut, please use the Transfer Articulation Request tool located on the undergraduate admissions transfer website to search for course equivalencies from most CT colleges and universities.
+These are subject to change.